Paris-SVT-org/aws-mst-qs-config-java8-1/README.md

-# Configuration for QuikcSec application.
+# Configuration for QuikcSec application

+This is a valid configuration for Java 8 testing.